ramonpzg/rpg_content/docs/analytics/04_tools.md

 ## 6.2 Installing New Packages

 There will be plenty of times where you will need download, or benefit from downloading, a package that is not already installed in your machine.
-There are several ways for downloading packages in python and the two preffered ones are `pip` and `conda`.
+There are several ways for downloading packages in python and the two preferred ones are `pip` and `conda`.

 `pip` is a python package installer that is run from the command line.
 It uses the following syntax to install a package.